Freedom of Information Act - public records

-(c) hourly rate for clerical time needed for the reproduction of copies or other media: Actual cost(s) of employee time if time involved exceeds fifteen (15) minutes
+(c) hourly rate for the clerical time needed for the reproduction of copies or other media: Actual cost(s) of employee time if the time involved exceeds thirty (30) minutes

-(d) hourly rate for professional staff time needed to produce or review the documents: Actual costs(s) of employee time if time involved exceeds fifteen (15) minutes.
+(d) hourly rate for professional staff time needed to produce or review the documents: Actual costs(s) of employee time if the time involved exceeds thirty (30) minutes.

 Advance Deposits.
 If the City estimates the fees for the requested services will be greater than ten dollars ($10.00), the City may require the requestor to make an advance deposit to cover all or part of the estimated fees.
 If a deposit is required, no work will begin on a request until the deposit is received.
 Any funds collected by the City in excess of the actual fees will be refunded to the requestor in a timely manner.
 If any requestor has not paid a previous amount due under this policy, the City shall require full payment of the previous amount due plus a full deposit for estimated services before processing a new request.